rmcrackan/Libation/Documentation/InstallOnMac.md

   ```
 - Close the terminal and use Libation!

+## Troubleshooting

+If Libation fails to start after completing the above steps, try the following:

+1. Right-click the Libation app in your applications folder and select _Show Package Contents_
+2. Open the `Contents` folder and then the `MacOS` folder.
+3. Find the file named `Libation`, right-click it, and then select _Open_.

+Libation _should_ launch, and you should now be able to open Libation by just double-clicking the app bundle in your applications folder.

 ## Running Hangover

 Libation comes with a recovery app called Hangover.
 You can start it by running this command: